-George, Western Cape, South Africa – Lynnette (Lynn) Blignaut is calling for global support from Thailand, where her daughter, Ashley Oosthuizen (26), has been wrongfully imprisoned for five years now.
-Lynnette has launched a crowdfunding campaign through BackaBuddy to manage living and legal expenses as they continue to fight for Ashley’s release.
+George, Western Cape, South Africa – Lynnette (Lynn) Blignaut called for global support from Thailand, where her daughter, Ashley Oosthuizen (26), had been wrongfully imprisoned for five years.
+Lynnette launched a crowdfunding campaign through BackaBuddy to manage living and legal expenses as they continued to fight for Ashley’s release.

 Background